LeeWooJung/datastructure/heapsort/README.md

 **📦src**
  ┗ **heapsort** : package of Union & Find Algorithm.
  ┃ ┣ **📜Main.java** : Show example using Heap Sort.
- ┃ ┣ **📜HEAP.java** : implements Heap Sorts Alogirhtm using heapify. you can select to make array elements ascending or descending order using asc arguments.
+ ┃ ┣ **📜HeapSort.java** : implements Heap Sorts Alogirhtm using heapify. you can select to make array elements ascending or descending order using asc arguments.